clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

-## Protocol Lifecycle

-## The Caller

-Clocktower is decentralized--parameters are fixed in an immutable contract with permissionless access available to any provider or subscriber that would like to use it.
-The other critical decentralized feature of clocktower is a role called the Caller.

-Those familiar with use of Ethereum mainnet since the advent of NFT releases have no doubt observed that short periods of very heavy network congestion do occur, though typically not longer than a few hours at a time.
-In this and other high gas price situations, the clocktower economic incentive will transiently break, as [total remitted fees] < [total gas of remission call].
-During these times, the pool of Callers would not be expected to call the remit function, since they would owe more in gas fees than they would receive in reward.
-To account for these high-gas scenarios, clocktower V1 has a minimum period of weekly.
-Future versions may decrease subscription intervals as we expect L2 scaling solutions to provide a more consistent gas price environment.
-We also expect that with enough adoption of the clocktower protocol, a professional class of Callers will come into being, similar to the evolution of the MEV market.
-These professional entities will make a science of calculating potential remit rewards and monitoring gas prices for opportunities to turn a profit.
-Professional Callers will further increase the efficiency of the protocol to the benefit of subcribers and providers.

-## 5.

 ## Discussion and Use Cases

-In this paper, we have presented the Clocktower protocol and examined the structure and players.
+In this paper, we have presented the Clocktower protocol, examining the structure and main rationale.
 We have outlined the three participants in the system (Subscriber, Provider, Caller) and walked through a basic example of an online subscription.

 As with any system, there will be trade-offs in regards to it's use.
 Table 2 outlines the primary costs and benefits.
 The primary benefits that, Clocktower provides a relatively easily accessible, censorship-resistant method of receiving recurrent payments through use of a variety of ERC20 tokens.